-These Fireplace Safety Tips Brought To You By Ricketson Insurance
+These Fireplace Safety Tips Brought To You By Purpose Insurance Group

 The past few months have been very cold for some parts of our country, and that means higher than normal heating bills.
 Many people turn to wood as a source of heat.
 If you use a fireplace or wood stove to heat your home, there are a few safety risks of which to be aware.